Babylon Garden Condotel / ALPES GDB

 Photographs

-From the architect.
+Text description provided by the architects.
 Babylon Garden is located in a crowded coastal hotel zone near the most popular beach in Danang.
 Set 25 meters down a small street; it is alluring due to its modern green appearance as an oasis while everything nearby is big and mundane.
 It offers a serene natural experience while only a few steps from the hustle and bustle and every service travelers require.
 The challenge of the design for Ho Khue Architects (ALPES Green Design & Build) was to build something special, close to, but off the “main drag” that was highly visible and beautiful.

 Babylon Garden’s location in the alley off Ha Bong was at first not favorable because the land is surrounded on 3 sides with old residential low-rise buildings.
 The solution by Ho Khue Architects (ALPES Green Design & Build) was to build high, include a combination of reflective glass, balconies, and plantings.
 It is natural among concrete.
 An oasis of allowing guests to experience the fresh sea air, green plants, and feel comfortable coming back to this natural hotel during the hot summer.
 The 6-storey hotel features 13 exquisitely appointed guest rooms that are efficient and the highest quality in every detail.
 There is a restaurant, a Koi Fish Lake Café surrounded by walls of plants, billiards, and a gym.
 Although more rooms were possible, we designed each room to be in a corner offering two views and great natural sea air ventilation for each room.